phalcon-orphanage/docs/en/db-migrations.md

 ## Migration methods

-Each migration is an separate class that works as entity for specific database table.
+Each migration is an separate class that works as an entity for specific database table.
 Inside each class there are different methods that can occur during migration running.

-You can also execute whatever logic you want inside each migration, without any limitation.
+Each migration file (and class) can implement specific methods, that will be executed based on the operation requested.
+There are no restrictions on the logic encapsulated in each method.

 Here are tables with Migration Class methods.
 Table is sorted by order of execution: from earliest to latest.